Larry Jones (basketball): Later ABA career (1970–1973)

 Jones joined the Floridians as they replaced their entire squad after finishing the 1969–70 season with a 23–61 record.
 Jones and teammate Mack Calvin contributed a 51.5 point average during the 1970–71 season which was the highest scoring backcourt ever in professional basketball.

 He averaged over 20 points for the Floridians over two seasons in which they reached the playoffs.
 However the club struggled with attendances and the first round playoff loss to the Virginia Squires on April 6, 1972, was their final game.

 The ABA bought the club and folded it, organizing a dispersal draft in June where the four worst ABA teams had the first picks on Floridians and Pittsburgh Condors players.
 The Utah Stars selected Jones with the third pick.

 Jones did not fit in at Utah, where he was the No. 4 guard as the team had many shooters and he was said to be weak on defense and team play.
 He left the team in December as he was exchanged for Bob Warren in a straight swap with the Dallas Chaparrals.

-He reached 10,000 career ABA points during an February 11, 1973, game against the San Diego Conquistadors, becoming the fourth ABA player to reach the milestone during the season.
+He reached 10,000 career ABA points during a February 11, 1973, game against the San Diego Conquistadors, becoming the fourth ABA player to reach the milestone during the season.
 (Note: His NBA points were included in the tally) He contributed a season-best 30 points, including a layup six seconds from time that helped claim an overtime 115–113 win for the Chaparrals.

 At the end of the season Jones was placed on waivers by the Chaparrals and was not claimed by another club.
 It was speculated that his tenure of the head of the Players' Association discouraged clubs from signing the former all-time ABA scoring leader.
 He claimed no ABA team even called him to make a lower salary offer.